 Note: For 2.53.x even though 1.61.0 is the minimum rustc version, 1.66.1 is the preferred one.
 We also recommend using at least gcc 8.3.1 or clang 9 for building.

 The following development packages are required:

 alsa-lib, dbus-glib, GConf2, gtk+-3.24.x, libXt, pulseaudio-libs and yasm-1.3.0

 Getting the Source Code

-There are currently three branches being worked on:
+There are currently two branches being worked on:

 The latest version of the released code can be downloaded using the following commands:

 Make sure you download from the latest branch here.
 The master version is incomplete and needs additional changes because of ongoing backports from upstream.